revblaze/Glow/README.md

 # Glow
-A new take on the modern-day web browser.
+A new take on the modern-day web browser. <a href="https://glowbrowser.com">GlowBrowser.com</a>

 <img src="Cover.png" width="860" />